 Director / AAO Liaison

-Jennifer is the Program Manager of the American Academy of Optometry Foundation.
-Her role is to administer implementation of the AAOF programs and provide administrative support to the Director of Development.
-Although the majority of her fifteen years of exceptional executive administrative experience was in the accounting industry, she brings a work ethic and drive that will be an asset to the Foundation.
-She is married and has a 17 year old daughter who keeps her quite busy with soccer and various youth group activities.
+Jennifer is the Awards & Student Membership Engagement Manager of the American Academy of Optometry & Foundation.
+Her role is to administer implementation of the AAO/AAOF programs.
+Her work ethic and drive is an asset to the Foundation.
+She has an 20 year old daughter who is sophomore in college and has been happily married for 27 years.
 In her spare time she enjoys cooking and swimming.